magento/devdocs/guides/v2.2/extension-dev-guide/validate/test-module.md

 One way to do this follows:

 1. [Package your component] in a GitHub repository that's accessible by the machine on which you run the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %}.
-2. On that machine, create a static route from `https://repo.magento.com` to your GitHub repository.
+1. On that machine, create a static route from `https://repo.magento.com` to your GitHub repository.

 	To create a static route, add a line similar to the following to your `hosts` file:

 		<IP or hostname of your GitHub repository> https://repo.magento.com

-3. [Install your component] exactly like a merchant.
+1. [Install your component] exactly like a merchant.
-4. Verify the component installed properly.
+1. Verify the component installed properly.

 ## More information

-See these resources on testing in {% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %} and validating Magento components:
+See these resources for testing in {% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %} and validating Magento components:

 * [Magento Marketplace Extension Quality Program Coding Standard] provides a set of rules and sniffs for [PHP_CodeSniffer] tool
 * [Technical Deep Dive: How to Pass the Magento Marketplace Extension Quality Program] (video) from Magento Imagine 2017